williamyang98/DAB-Radio/README.md

     - Persist DAB database on the hard disk
 - Support the rest of the DAB standard
     - MPEG-II audio
-    - Stream/packet data for slideshows and extra programme information
+    - ~~Stream/packet data for slideshows and extra programme information~~
+- Add TII (transmitter identificaton information) decoding

 ### Documentation
 - Add as much comments to link specific pieces of code to parts of the standard that were heavily referenced.
 This includes the specific document number, the specific clause and specific table/chart used.